Heritage Valley Kennedy School of Radiography

 A: That would depend on the coursework you took for your previous degree.
 All students must complete the required courses.
 La Roche University will evaluate your transcript and see what courses you might still have to take.

-Q: WHY DOES THE OHIO VALLEY HOSPITAL SCHOOL OF RADIOGRAPHY ONLY TAKE 9 STUDENTS INTO THE PROGRAM?
+Q: WHY DOES THE HERITAGE VALLEY KENNEDY SCHOOL OF RADIOGRAPHY ONLY TAKE 9 STUDENTS INTO THE PROGRAM?

 A: That is the number of students approved by the JRCERT (our educational certification agency).
 Our program is very focused on providing students with specialized and one-on-one attention.
 This way our students are able to grow and strengthen the clinical skills they need to be successful in the medical field.